teambit/docs/docs/tutorials/bit-angular-tutorial.md

 ## Preview the Angular Component

 The Angular component is also available on the bit.dev cloud.
-Go to `https://bit.dev` and log into your account (if you are not logged in yet):
+Go to [`https://bit.dev`](https://bit.dev) and log into your account (if you are not logged in yet):

 1. Select the collections navigator on the left panel and select collections.
-2. Click on your collection you׳ll see your component product-list.
+2. Click on your collection--you׳ll see your product-list component.
-3. Click on the product-list component to see it's playground.
+3. Click on the product-list component to see its playground.

-You can also access the page in the following url: `https://bit.dev/<username>/angular-tutorial/product-list
+You can also access the page at the following url: `https://bit.dev/<username>/angular-tutorial/product-list`

 The component playground provides you with a basic Angular app (you may recognize the sample as the app provided by Angular CLI).
 We will modify this application to display the product-list component.
 Make sure you are in the **Overview** section.

-> The Bit playground is now only supporting Angular 8+ projects.
+> The Bit playground now only supports Angular 8+ projects.

-### Edit a project Example
+### Edit a Project Example

 The project is automatically recognized as an Angular project.